 This is a super simple dessert that you could totally use for Easter Sunday, if you want something a little different than usual.
 Just make a big batch ahead of time and you’re ready to go.

-And it’s SO easy to make ahead of time, because it keeps really well in the freezer.
+It’s SO easy to make ahead of time because it keeps really well in the freezer.
 I recommend making a batch and breaking it up into individual baggies to freeze for later.

 Then just pull a baggie out when you’re ready to use it for a get-together or Easter basket!